EdHayrapetyan01/MentorApp/README.md

 ## Approach

-I used the kebab-case naming style for my css classnames, used local storage to save user data, and fake api with csv json package to parse the data on the front side.
+Here i used client side rendering, and for the routing system i used react-router-dom which is the most popular and improven lib for me,one time used inferno-react which i didn't like , also in the app i used the kebab-case naming style for classnames, used local storage to save user data, and fake api with csv json package to parse the data on the front side.
 Also i wrote some backend with nodejs, used passport.js for authentication and mongo atlas, but for my less time i didn't finish all the implementation, but attached is a  repo link https://github.com/EdHayrapetyan01/mentor-app-backend